Traton Forecasts Improved Truck Sales Growth for 2026

 An implied operating profit outlook of around 2.8 billion euros ($3.3 billion), as calculated by Citi, is 15% below market expectations according to the brokerage.

-The truckmaker reported a 7% decline in 2025 sales revenue to 44.1 billion euros, while its adjusted operating profit slumped to 2.8 billion euros from 4.4 billion euros in 2024, reflecting difficult market conditions shaped by U.S. import tariffs and weak demand in Europe.
+Traton reported a 7% decline in 2025 sales revenue to 44.1 billion euros, while its adjusted operating profit slumped 36% to 2.8 billion euros, reflecting difficult market conditions shaped by U.S. tariffs and muted demand in Europe.

 "The primary strategic concern is the transition of (Traton's U.S. brand) International Motors back to profitability amidst shifting U.S. trade barriers," Hölscher said in an emailed comment.